hirotake111/ivy_lee_todo/README.md

 - [x] list non-actionable list
 - [x] switch two lists
 - [x] limit the number of actionable tasks to 6
-- [ ] sqlite implementation, or store data into a file
+- [x] sqlite implementation, or store data into a file
+- [ ] add transaction
+- [ ] move help message to service